Mini VintageTV Ornament

 You will notice four dots on the top of the TV; these show the position of the hanging loop and optional rabbit ear antennas -- the two middle ones are for the hanging loop and the outer two are for the antennas.
 Use a sewing needle to poke holes at the dots; if you are not adding the rabbit ears, you can just punch the inner dots and ignore the outer dots.

-If you are inserting the optional rabbit ears, you will need another piece of wire, approximately 5-6" long.
+If you are inserting the optional rabbit ears, you will need a piece of wire, approximately 5-6" long.
 In the example, I have used 18 gauge brass-plated aluminum craft wire.

 Working from the wrong side (inside) of the TV top, push the ends of the wire through the outer two holes so that they stick up on the outside of the TV top.
 Push the wire all the way up and tape it in position on the inside, taking care not to distort the cardboard top of the TV.

 On the outside, bend the wires in a zig-zag.
 Trim them with wire cutters if they are too long and finish the ends by making a small loop with your round-nosed pliers.
-Refer to the photo at right as a guide.
+Refer to the photo above and the diagram at right as a guide.

 When the hanging loop/string and antennas are in position, spread a thin layer of tacky glue on the top tabs and glue the top of the TV into place, matching the edges carefully.
 The TV box is complete, and all that remains is to add the screen insert, which is indented slightly just as the screens on old TVs used to be.